prophile/typ-report/sections/introduction.md

-Using Haskell, I will show how using a FRP formulation that, in contrast to some, captures both inputs and outputs can be shown to produce exactly one output for every input with enforcement at the type level.\cite{testSource}
+Using Haskell, I will show how using a FRP formulation that, in contrast to some, captures both inputs and outputs can be shown to produce exactly one output for every input with enforcement at the type level.

 \begin{equation}
 \textbf{React}(A,B) = (B \times \textbf{React}(A, B))^A